hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step4-populate.md

 `cd MAX-Breast-Cancer-Mitosis-Detector`{{execute}}

-Build the container image locally.
+**Build** the container image locally.
 This will take about 2-3 minutes.

 `docker build -t $REGISTRY/max-breast-cancer-mitosis-detector .`{{execute}}

-Push the local image to your private registry.
+**Push** the local image to your private registry.

 `docker push $REGISTRY/max-breast-cancer-mitosis-detector`{{execute}}

-Once the pushing is complete, verify the new container is now in listed in the [registry web interface]( https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/).
+Once the push is complete, verify the new container is listed in the [registry web interface]( https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/).